elvisblanco1993/nboard-docs/admin-guide.md

 1. **As an Administrator**, Go to Settings > Front Page.
 2. Paste or manually enter your HTML content here, then click **Save**.
 3. Done!
 Now when you go to https://your-on_board.com you will be greeted with the content you just added.

+## Add your Certificates
+Before adding documents, we need to setup a security certificate.
+Security certificates are needed to
 <hr>

 ## Working with Orientations